Can a quick ultrasound spot lung problems? new study aims to find out

 Summary

-This study checks if a lung ultrasound done by healthcare workers can take clear enough pictures to help doctors assess patients with shortness of breath.
-About 150 adults with or without known lung disease will get two ultrasounds.
-The goal is to see if the images are good enough for a clinical diagnosis.
+This study checks if a lung ultrasound done at the bedside can give clear enough images to help doctors assess patients with shortness of breath.
+About 150 adults with or without known lung disease will each get two ultrasounds.
+The goal is to see if the images are good enough for a doctor to make a diagnosis.

 Get updates